hemidactylus/flaskbiblio/README.md

 MoreStats
 > More advanced statistics (all transactionally handled) in the logged users' homepage.
 > E.g. book breakdown per genre, or percentage and number of books that are out

+SimilaritySlider
+> The threshold for author/book similarity can become a slider one day.

 ## Cleanups to do